ansys/pyhps-data-transfer/doc/source/user_guide/run_async.rst

 Listing files
 -------------

-To list files in a set path (base__dir in the following code block):
+To list files in a set path (base directory in the following code block):

 .. code-block:: python